U.S. News Rankings

 |SAT/ACT scores must be received by||August 31|

-The student-faculty ratio at Florida International University is 27:1, and the school has 17.6 percent of its classes with fewer than 20 students.
-The most popular majors at Florida International University include: Business, Management, Marketing, and Related Support Services; Social Sciences; Psychology; Health Professions and Related Programs; and Engineering.
-The average freshman retention rate, an indicator of student satisfaction, is 81.5 percent.
+The student-faculty ratio at Florida International University is 26:1, and the school has 22.5 percent of its classes with fewer than 20 students.
+The most popular majors at Florida International University include: Business, Management, Marketing, and Related Support Services; Psychology; Social Sciences; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; and Health Professions and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 81.8 percent.

 |Student gender distribution|